browserengineering/book/book/invalidation.md

 `layout`, which resets the `children` array, so they don't break idempotency.
 The `get_font` function acts as a cache, so multiple calls return the same font object.
-And `display_px` just does math, so always returns the same result given the same inputs.
+And `display_px` just does math, so it always returns the same result given the same inputs.
 In other words all of our `layout` methods are now idempotent.

 Because all of the `layout` methods are now idempotent, it's safe to call `layout` multiple times on the same object---which is exactly what we're now doing.
-More generally, since it doesn't matter _how many_ times an idempotent function is called, we can skip redundant calls.
+More generally, since it doesn't matter _how many_ times an idempotent function is called, we can *skip redundant calls*!
 That makes idempotency the foundation for the rest of this chapter, which is all about skipping redundant work.

 ::: {.further}